GlitchEnzo/NuGetForUnity/README.md

 ## Missing System libraries

 When targeting .Net Framework, the 'Api Compatibility Level' setting under _Edit_ -> _Project Settings_ -> _Player_ -> _Other Settings_ is set to .NET Framework, Unity doesn't include some System libraries by default.
 See also [Unity documentation about system libraries](https://docs.unity3d.com/Manual/dotnetProfileAssemblies.html) and [Unity documentation about .Net Profiles](https://docs.unity3d.com/Manual/dotnetProfileSupport.html).
 Libraries that are not imported by default are e.g. `System.Drawing`, `System.IO.Compression`, `System.IO.Compression.FileSystem` and `System.Net.Http`.
-If you try to use one of this libraries you get a error like:
+If you try to use one of this libraries you get an error like:

 ```
 The type `HttpClient` is defined in an assembly that is not referenced.
 You must add a reference to assembly 'System.Net.Http, Version=4.0.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a'.